Bug Out Bag

 Hazard 4 Air Support

-Pros: The Hazard 4 Air Support takes the number one spot for a multitude of reasons.
-First and foremost, it has wheels which means it will be much more manageable for folks who need to carry more than 25lbs of gear.
+Pros: The Hazard 4 Air Support is a great bag and we have had one in our truck for 6 years which we keep as a full time emergency kit with food, tarps, clothing and water filtration.
+It has wheels which means it will be much more manageable for folks who need to carry more than 25lbs of gear around.

 You can add pouches to the outside thanks to the MOLLE attachment points.
 It will fit into an overhead compartment on a plane should you need to fly with it.